Cyclamen aldehyde

-Cyclamen aldehyde is a fragrance molecule which has been used in soaps, detergents, lotions, and perfumes since the 1920s.
+Cyclamen aldehyde is an organic compound with the formula (CH3)2CHC6H4CH2CH(CH3)CHO.
+It is a chiral compound although it is most commonly used as the racemate.
+It is a component of fragrances described as "floral, cyclamen, fresh, rhubarb, musty, green".
+It has been used in soaps, detergents, lotions, and perfumes since the 1920s.
 It was granted generally recognized as safe (GRAS) status by the Flavor and Extract Manufacturers Association (FEMA) in 1965 and is approved by the Food and Drug Administration for food use in the United States.
 The Council of Europe (1970) included cyclamen aldehyde in the list of admissible artificial flavoring substances, at a level of 1 ppm.
+It is a colorless compound, although commercial samples can appear yellowish..

 Synthesis

-Cyclamen aldehyde is not naturally occurring and is prepared by the crossed-aldol condensation of cuminaldehyde and propionaldehyde followed by hydrogenation in the presence of a catalyst.
+Cyclamen aldehyde is not naturally occurring and is prepared by the crossed-aldol condensation of cuminaldehyde and propionaldehyde followed by catalytic hydrogenation.
+Other routes have been reported..